Automotive industry in the Czech Republic: Early history

 The Prague watchmaker and mechanic Josef Božek, was the first to create a self-propelled carriage with a two-cylinder steam engine in what is now the Czech Republic.
-In 1815 he presented in public a self-propelled passenger steam carriage, the second steam car in the world after Frenchman Nicolas-Joseph Cugnot.
-Later, the Bohemian designer was engaged in steamships and rail transport, and also gained fame as a watchmaker.
+In 1815, he presented in public a self-propelled passenger steam carriage, the second steam car in the world after Frenchman Nicolas-Joseph Cugnot.
+Later, the Czech designer was engaged in steamships and rail transport, and also gained fame as a watchmaker.

 Nesselsdorfer Wagenbau-Fabriks-Gesellschaft (NW, or Nesselsdorfer Wagenbau), predecessor to Tatra, was established 1891, based in what is now known as Kopřivnice, Moravia, Czech Republic.
 During establishment in 1891, the area was known as Nesselsdorf, and considered part of Austria-Hungary.

 In 1897, Nesselsdorfer Wagenbau-Fabriks-Gesellschaft produced the Präsident (President) model, the first factory-produced automobile with a petrol engine ever made in the Czech lands.

 In 1895, the currently defunct auto brand, Laurin Klement, is established in Mladá Boleslav.
 Like Nesselsdorfer Wagenbau-Fabriks-Gesellschaft, Laurin Klement did not originally produce automobiles.
 Lauren Klement originally produced bicycles.

 Only in 1905, 10 years after Laurin Klement is founded, did Laurin Klement begin to produce automobiles, releasing the Laurin & Klement A (may also be seen referred to as L&K Voiturette A model) in 1905.

 History of Praga, car manufacturing company, dates back to 1907, beginning as a joint venture of First Bohemian-Moravian Machine Works (Czech: První česko-moravská továrna na stroje).

 In 1909, the Praga brand was established.
 Praga started automobile production in the same year, 1909, with the Praga Charon.

 Later, Praga would merge with ČKD (Českomoravská Kolben Daněk) in 1927.

 After formation of Czechoslovakia, Nesselsdorfer Wagenbau-Fabriks-Gesellschaft adopted a Czech name, Kopřivnická vozovka a.s for the company.
-In 1919 the Tatra brand sign first appeared on the manufactured vehicles.
+In 1919, the Tatra brand sign first appeared on the manufactured vehicles.
 The management of Tatra was also moved from Vienna to Prague at request of the Czechoslovak state authorities.

-Later, in 1925, Laurin Klement was acquired by Škoda Works, in 1925, and renamed, to Škoda Auto.
+Later, in 1925, Laurin & Klement was acquired by Škoda Works, in 1925, and renamed, to Škoda Auto.